OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 *   set up and run your own web site to provide information regarding the Minecraft game and to run related forums, so long as you comply with these Guidelines;
 *   also register and use an appropriate domain name that includes one of our Names or Brands for this purpose so long as:
-    *   we don't consider the domain name you register to seem official and you don't use the domain name in a way that seems official - and it doesn't become something that seems official;
+    *   we don’t consider the domain name you register to seem official and you don’t use the domain name in a way that seems official - and it doesn’t become something that seems official;
     *   your website actually relates to the Minecraft game, the Brand and / or Assets in a fair or reasonable and appropriate way;
-    *   your website relates exclusively to Minecraft and not other third party games;
+    *   your website relates exclusively to Minecraft and not other third party games.
     *   any third party advertising does not damage our Brand;
-    *   you don't do so for cybersquatting or principally to make money, including through affiliate services.
+    *   you don’t do so for cybersquatting or principally to make money, including through affiliate services.

 Building Promotions with Minecraft

-Corporations, businesses, advertising agencies, non-profits, governments, and other entities MAY NOT use Minecraft gameplay to promote or market unrelated brands, products, campaigns, or services.
+Without prior written approval from Mojang, corporations, businesses, advertising agencies, non-profits, governments, and other entities MAY NOT use Minecraft gameplay to promote or market unrelated brands, products, campaigns, or services.

 Specifically, if you are one of these entities or someone who is hired by them, you MAY NOT exploit Minecraft or Minecraft assets to:

 *   build or commission others to build, a Minecraft mod, map or server that promotes or markets unrelated products or services in playable form. for example, you are NOT allowed to market or promote a branded automobile using a mod that depicts branded automobiles within Minecraft game play;
 *   build or commission others to build, a Minecraft mod/map/server that promotes or markets a company’s movie or TV show. for example, you are NOT allowed to build maps and/or videos using Minecraft blocks that build out the world or characters of a movie to promote and market your company’s or your client’s movie or TV program;
-*   offer Minecraft gameplay displayed or projected publicly within physical locations. for example, you are NOT allowed to promote or advertise big-screen Minecraft gameplay inside restaurants or other commercial venues. and you are NOT allowed to charge money for Minecraft gameplay, leagues, or competitions in theaters where gameplay is projected onto the movie screen.
+*   offer Minecraft gameplay displayed or projected publicly within physical locations. for example, you are NOT allowed to promote or advertise big-screen Minecraft gameplay inside restaurants or other commercial venues. and you are NOT allowed to charge money for Minecraft gameplay, leagues, or competitions in theaters where gameplay is projected onto the movie screen;
 *   create or commission others to create promotional or marketing videos or movie trailers through Minecraft gameplay. for example, you are NOT allowed to create or produce movie trailers through Minecraft gameplay for promoting or marketing a movie;
 *   to promote your (or your client’s) corporate brands, products, or services.